mli/new-docs/python/guide/module/gluon/nn.md

 Nothing has really changed, except that we can adjust the value of $c$.
 It is still a constant as far as $\mathbf{w}$ and $\mathbf{x}$ are concerned.
-However, since Gluon doesn't know about this beforehand, it's worth while to give it a hand (this makes the code go faster, too, since we're not sending the Gluon engine on a wild goose chase after a parameter that doesn't change).
+However, Gluon doesn't know about this unless we create it with `get_constant` (this makes the code go faster, too, since we're not sending the Gluon engine on a wild goose chase after a parameter that doesn't change).
-`get_constant` is the method that can be used to accomplish this.
-Let's see what this looks like in practice.

 ```{.python .input  n=5}
 class FancyMLP(nn.Block):
     def __init__(self, **kwargs):
         super(FancyMLP, self).__init__(**kwargs)

         # Random weight parameters created with the get_constant are not
         # iterated during training (i.e. constant parameters).
         self.rand_weight = self.params.get_constant(
             'rand_weight', nd.random.uniform(shape=(20, 20)))
         self.dense = nn.Dense(20, activation='relu')